How much does an ERISA Fidelity Bond cost?

 Securing your bond through Surety Solutions, A Gallagher Company is quick and easy.
 Simply enter the bond amount you need below to view instant quotes from leading surety companies.

 No credit check is necessary if your ERISA Bond amount is $500,000 or under, meaning you can purchase your bond immediately after completing your application.
-You also receive “Inflation Guard” with your ERISA Bond under $500,000.
+You also receive “Inflation Guard” with your three-year term ERISA Bond under $500,000 through most of our surety providers.
 This means your bond premium will not increase if your plan funds increase mid-term and you’ll remain compliant with the U.S. Department of Labor Surety Bond requirement.

 We are licensed to issue bonds in all 50 states.
 You can purchase your bond with confidence, as we’re a division of Arthur J. Gallagher & Co., one of the largest insurance brokers in the world.